amartin217/careSyncApp/README.md

 flutter pub get
 ```

 Once it is running locally in chrome, right click and click inspect.
-Then, click this button to choose the dimensions (ex iphone 14 dimensions):
+Then, click the button to the left of "elements" to choose the dimensions (ex iphone 14 dimensions).